Simultaneous triangularization over max-algebras: Introduction

-We point out the following papers \cite{Dubi, Shemesh, Szep, Yahaghi} in this work as we will make use of / bring out similar results as proved in those papers.
-A brief description of (some of) the results obtained the above cited papers follows.
-In \cite{Shemesh}, Shemesh proved that if matrices $A$ and $B$ are such that $A[A,B] = 0 \ \& \ B[A,B] = 0$ (where $[A,B]$ is the additive commutator), then $A$ and $B$ are simultaneously triangularizable (Theorem $2$, \cite{Shemesh}), which is very similar to Burnside's theorem (see Chapter $1$ of \cite{Radjavi-Rosenthal}).
+We point out the following papers \cite{Dubi, Shemesh, Szep, Yahaghi} in this work as we will make use of and extend similar results as proved in those papers to max-algebras.
+A brief description of (some of) the results obtained in the above cited papers are as follows.
+In \cite{Shemesh}, Shemesh proved that if matrices $A$ and $B$ are such that $A[A,B] = 0 \ \& \ B[A,B] = 0$ (where $[A,B]$ is the additive commutator), then $A$ and $B$ are simultaneously triangularizable (Theorem $2$, \cite{Shemesh}), which is closely related to Burnside's theorem (see Chapter $1$ of \cite{Radjavi-Rosenthal}).
 In an earlier work, Szep proved that two projectors $A$ and $B$ are simultaneously triangularizable if and only if their additive commutator $[A,B]$ is nilpotent (see \cite{Szep} for details).
 It should be pointed out that a more general result was obtained by Laffey much earlier.
 Laffey's theorem says that over an algebraically closed field of characteristic zero, two $n \times n$ matrices $A$ and $B$ are simultaneously triangularizable, if the additive commutator $C$ has rank $2$ and the matrix $A^{i}B^{j}C^{k}$ is nilpotent for $0 \leq i, j \leq n-1, \ 1 \leq k \leq 2$ (see the main Theorem in \cite{Laffey}).
 The commutant of a family also has interesting relationship with simultaneous triangularization.
-The monograph by Radjavi and Rosenthal is a good source reference on this.
-Let us call a matrix unicellular if it is triangularizable with a unique chain of invariant subspaces.
+The monograph by Radjavi and Rosenthal \cite{Radjavi-Rosenthal} is a good source of reference on this.
+We point out an interesting result due to Yahaghi in this context.
+Yahaghi's main focus was to prove that a family of triangularizable compact operators has a hyperinvariant subspace and presents several sufficient conditions for simultaneous triangularization of a family of compact operators together with its commutant.
+Recall that a matrix is unicellular if it is triangularizable with a unique chain of invariant subspaces (see for instance \cite{Radjavi-Rosenthal}).
 We point out an interesting result by Yahaghi (Corollary $11$ of \cite{Yahaghi}), where it is shown that if a family $\mathcal{F}$ is simultaneously triangularizable, with at least one member of the family being unicellular, then the family $\mathcal{F} \cup \mathcal{F}^{\prime}$ (the family obtained by adjoining to $\mathcal{F}$ the commutant) is also simultaneously triangularizable.
 Yet another paper that we have cited above in this work is due to Dubi \cite{Dubi}.
-Dubi introduced the notion of the characteristic polynomial of a family $\mathcal{F}$ of complex matrices in relation to a weaker notion of simultaneous triangularization.
+Dubi introduced the notion of the characteristic polynomial of a family $\mathcal{F}$ of complex matrices in relation to a weaker notion of simultaneous triangularization, which coincides with the usual notion of simultaneous triangularization when the collection consists of only $2 \times 2$ matrices.